Introduction to Cluster Algebras. Chapter 7: From minimal triple diagrams to reduced plabic graphs

 Let $d$ be the degree of the black vertex adjacent to the boundary vertex~$i$ in~$G'$.
-If $d\!=\!1$, then there is a sequence of local moves relating the component~of~$G$ containing~$i$ to the black lollipop at~$i$~in~$G'$.
-Since local moves preserve the number of internal faces, and a black lollipop has no internal faces, no (M1) move appears in the sequence of moves.
-Therefore this component must be a (collapsible) tree and we are done.
+It is impossible that $d=1$, since moves (M1), (M2), (M3) never create degree $1$ vertices.
 If $d=2$ (see \cref{fig:baddigon} on the left), then $\pi_G(i)\!=\!i$ implies that $\X(G')$ has a monogon, so it cannot be minimal, cf.\ \cref{lem:nomonogondigon}.
 If $d\ge 3$, then we get a par\-al\-lel digon (see \cref{fig:baddigon} on the right), again contradicting the minimality of~$\X(G')$. \end{proof}